cs519-fall21/cs519-research-project-bsk/deciding-a-topic-refined.md

 5. Advantage: Covers core components of linux

+## Open Questions
-## Which version to use??
+> Which version to use? mainline kernel?
-mainline kernel?

-## De-depulication -
-Concurrency - FS -Golang